jdoleary/Spellmasons/docs/TasksCurrent.md

 - remove animate up toolbar spell to try to eliminate click issue, make it glow instead?? on hover
-- Refactor radius so that repel and vortex both have a starting select radius
 - animate target cone
-- I need better targeting spells
-    - Target by proximity with no limit?
-        - Quantum link
-    - Target ALL units with ... some unifying feature
-    - All shapes, cone, line, etc
 - **Prediction error with melee on live build!!!
 0.117.0**
-- Vortex should have it's own radius or not be allowed until a targeting spell is aquired

 # 2022.10.15 Playtest
 - "All targets" copy is confusing if player doesn't understand targeting